 "The question is how deep the effect is and how that process comes about," Fakhraai said.
 "How do I change from something that takes 100 seconds to move to something that takes billions of years?
 I think that's the next big challenge in the field: to understand that gradient."

-"We understand what sets the clock in the middle of the film, but we don't know what sets the clock for those surface ," Fakhraai said.
+"We understand what sets the clock in the middle of the film, but we don't know what sets the clock for those surface molecules," Fakhraai said.
 "I think that's something to understand more in the future."

 More information: Yue Zhang et al. Invariant Fast Diffusion on the Surfaces of Ultrastable and Aged Molecular Glasses, Physical Review Letters (2017).
 DOI: 10.1103/PhysRevLett.118.066101